Frank William Moorhouse

 Frank William Moorhouse (1895 – 7 August 1967) was an Australian marine biologist.
 He is primarily known for his service as the Chief Inspector of the Fisheries and Game Department of South Australia from 1936 to 1959.

 Early life

 Frank William Moorhouse was born in Taringa, a suburb of Brisbane.
-He was the son of Rev James Moorhouse and his wife.
-Frank had two brothers and a sister, who was the wife of William Jolly, first Lord Mayor of Brisbane.
+He was the son of Rev James Moorhouse and his wife, Eva (nee Case).
+Frank had four brothers and five sisters, one of whom was the wife of William Jolly, first Lord Mayor of Brisbane.
 He trained as a teacher at Taringa State School, and then transferred to Herberton State School after he was accredited.
 Moorhouse enlisted in the Army during World War I, serving in Egypt and France.

 After the war ended, he recommenced teaching at Cairns High School, while he undertook a B.Sc. from the University of Queensland.
 He transferred to Brisbane working at Windsor.
 He earned a degree with Honours in oceanography, and then continued his study toward a M.Sc.